Who do we serve?

 - 11am-5pm Friday-Saturday

-AskAway closes for the Christmas break and for intersession in April and August.
-For actual dates, please see the schedule on the AskAway Portal.
+AskAway closes for the December break and for intersession in April and August.
+For actual dates, please see the schedule.

 - Staff should have completed or be currently enrolled in a formal LIS program (MLS, Library Technician diploma) or have demonstrated relevant experience and skills.